Ouroboros-analytics/CLI-Bashcourse/03-Ins_Advanced_Git/README.md

 # Advanced Git

-At this point, you should all be pretty well versed in the basis ways we use git.
+At thit point, you should all be pretty well versus in the basis ways we use git.

 - `git pull` to pull down changes from a remote repository to your local repository.
 - `git add -A` to track new or otherwise untracked files and directories.